 Difference Between White Box Testing vs Black Box Testing

 One of the most important stages of the software development lifecycle is a quality assurance or software testing, and it is a huge field.
 There are two widely employed methods of Software testing, i.e. White Box testing and Black Box testing.
 Let’s see the brief definition for now, and then we can proceed with the detailed difference and understanding of White Box testing vs Black Box testing.

-White Box Testing – This is an approach to test even the internal functions of a product and see what’s happening with the data before generating the output.
+- White Box Testing: This is an approach to test even the product’s internal functions and see what’s happening with the data before generating the output.

 - Black Box Testing: This is an approach to test the product in a way that says if it gives the desired output or not.

 Below are the top 11 differences between White Box testing and Black Box testing.

 Key Differences Between White Box Testing vs Black Box Testing

 Let us discuss some of the major differences between White Box testing vs Black Box testing:

 White Box Testing

 White box testing is also called as open box testing, transparent testing or internal testing.
-This tests every aspect of the software and the tester needs programming abilities along with the complete design of the software that he is testing.
-The major objective of this approach of testing is to study the whole internal structure of the software product and see if the data consumption, processing, and output generation is happening right and as per the design or not.
+This tests every aspect of the software, and the tester needs programming abilities along with the complete design of the software that he is testing.
+The major objective of this testing approach is to study the whole internal structure of the software product and see if the data consumption, processing, and output generation is happening right and as per the design.